CDCgov/MIRA-NF/README.md

 - outdir - The file path to where you would like the output directory to write the files.
 - runpath - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here.
 - e - exeperminet type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina.
+*all commands listed below can not be included in run command and the defaults will be used*
 - p - primer schema if using experement type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
 - parquet_files - (optional) flag to produce parquet files (boolean).
 Default set to false.
 - subsample_reads - (optional) The number of reads that used for subsampling.
 Paired reads for Illumina data and single reads for ONT data.
-Default 10,000,000.
+Default 10,000,000. options: true or false
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.
 - email - (optional) provide an email if you would like to receive an email with the irma summary upon completion.
+- irma_config - (optional) Call flu-sensitive or flu-secondary irma config instead of the built in flu configs.
+Defaults set to not use these configs. options: sensitive or secondary

 To run locally you will need to install Nextflow and singularity-ce on your computer (see links above for details) or you can use an interactive session on an hpc.
 The command will be run as seen below: